Skip to main content

 Once running, you can connect to it from @effectstream/event-client (or any MQTT client at mqtt://127.0.0.1:<configured-port>) to publish and subscribe to events.

-Security: Publishes from non-loopback connections are rejected at the Aedes level.
+Security: Publishes from non-loopback connections are rejected at the broker level.
 Subscriptions are unrestricted; gate them at the network layer if you don't want public consumers.

 Inside EffectStream